aubreyrjones/mutagen/README.md

 ### Tracker Template Extraction

 The playbook builder script also extracts a computer-readable listing of all moves for each playbook.
-Each of these is stored in a separate file with a `.mutagen.json` extension.
+Each playbook's moves are stored in a separate file with a `.mutagen.json` extension.
 These files are intended for use in the (upcoming) digital playbook webapp.

 In order for this feature to work correctly, there are some technical requirements.